 What are some challenges you think the next generation will face?

 Building a real human connection.
-I feel social media and technology has made our generation (and same for the next generation) more familiar with the gadgets, mobile and computer than a human touch, a smile or just a simple human connection.
+I feel social media and technology have made our generation (and same for the next generation) more familiar with gadgets, mobile, and computer than a human touch, a smile or just a simple human connection.

 What three habits will improve your life?